bibanon/chan.arc/chan-arc-spec.rst

     * ``post_id``

         This key contains the identifier given to this post by the source image board.
-This may be board or imageboard-specific, depending on how the source imageboard specifies its psot IDs.
-This is expected to contain an integer, but if a string is necessary to represent the specific board's style of post IDs, that is also allowed.
+This may or may not be board-specific, depending on how the source imageboard specifies its post IDs.

     * ``thumb``

         This key contains the filename of the thumbnail attached to this post.
 This is the name the thumb will be found under in the ``thumbs/`` folder.
+This may also contain a list of filenames, which are to corrospond to the list of filenames in the ``file`` key, if the imageboard supports uploading multiple files with a single post.

     * ``file``

         This key contains the filename of the file attached to this post.
 This is the name the file will be found under in the ``files/`` folder.
+This may also contain a list of filenames, which are to corrospond to the list of thumbnails in the ``thumbs`` key, if the imageboard supports uploading multiple files with a single post.

+    * ``poster_type``

+        This refers to whether the user shows as a special person on the board.
+Generally, this is displayed with a small icon, a differently-coloured name, or something similar.

+        The allowed values for this key are: ``["owner", "developer, "admin", "moderator", "janitor"]``.

     * ``supplier``